 Print and electronic copies are available from UWS Library.
 Access to the ebook is available from both on and off campus - use your UWS username and password to log in.

 Print/Kindle copies can also be purchased from Amazon.

 UWS Library offers the following range of options:

-Plagiarism & Referencing: a 30 minute presentation (part of the Library Skills Online programme) delivered as a pop up session at various times throughout the academic year.
+Referencing at UWS: a 45-minute presentation (part of the Library Skills Online programme) delivered as a pop up session at various times throughout the academic year.
 These are advertised on the UWS Library web site and Twitter feed so please check those for more details.

 Academic Librarians also deliver teaching/instruction on Referencing as part of a formal teaching session, such as a lecture, seminar or tutorial.
 Academic staff can request this for groups of students at all levels.

 Academic Librarians are happy to arrange individual, one-to-one sessions for both staff or students and can also see students in small groups.

 Email firstname.lastname@example.org or log a call via the Library tile on MyDay.

 The Academic Skills Team offers support with a wide range of academic skills, including referencing and avoiding plagiarism.